 - Indoors or Outdoors — weather- and fade-resistant design for use in the playroom, in the backyard or on the playground

-- Fun for Everyone — great party game for both kids and adults at BBQs, weddings, birthday parties and other fun occasions
+- Fun for Everyone — great outdoor gift for both kids and adults at BBQs, weddings, birthday parties and other fun occasions

 - Convenient Features — includes easy game reset mechanism and built-in ring holders (42 rings included)